DamianFlynn/Freeview-EPG/README.md

 ## About
 This project exists because of a gap in the market - up until recently, it was very hard to get hold of a free, reliably updated and region-supported XMLTV file.
 You could either get a TV tuner and grab the data, or pay for it from a service.
 I didn't like either of those options - looking at what's on TV should be easy and free, so now it is.

 ### Features
-- 48 hours of data, built every 8 hours.
+- 7 days of data, built every 8 hours.
 If your TV/IPTV client supports auto-refresh, this is very much a set-and-forget solution.
-- Supports regional channels, as well as just London-based ones.
+- Supports regional channels, as well as just London-based ones; defauted to Ireland, but can be changed
 - Includes data for both TV and radio stations.
 - Data is reliably sourced from UK TV providers, rather than third parties.
 - Builds to an XMLTV file, complete with channel logos and programme images.